The Amber Room: Born From Vanity, Reborn From National Pride

-The Amber Room, nestled in the Catherine Palace near St. Petersburg, Russia, draws some 7 million visitors yearly, but perhaps no other work of art has been the subject of international upheavals as this man-made wonder.
+The Amber Room, nestled in the Catherine Palace near St Petersburg, Russia, draws some 7 million visitors yearly, but perhaps no other work of art has been the subject of so many international upheavals as this man-made wonder.

 The basic history of the room was well-documented, but the Polish historian Walter Gierlowski, working from original notes left by the designers, wrote an extremely detailed account of the room’s construction, which he provided to the Baltic Amber Association.
 Ewa Rachon, project director of the association, kindly provided translated copies of Gierlowski’s work for me.

-Rachon also provided contacts for the two primary designers of the reconstructed, room, Alexander Krylov and the daughter of Alexander Zhuravlov (one of the researchers for the second Amber room project in 1979).
-Both were able to provide detailed papers on the research and challenges that went into the project and the challenges it faced.
+Rachon also provided contacts for the two primary designers of the reconstructed room, Alexander Krylov and the daughter of Alexander Zhuravlov (one of the researchers for the second Amber room project in 1979).
+Both were able to provide detailed papers on the research that went into the project and the challenges it faced.

 The final piece of the puzzle was the result of a happy coincidence at a 2017 trade show in Munich, where I was able to interview at length the two principals of the amber studio who executed the design, Marina Trutanova and Boris Igdalov.